-- 4.12 The Act provides for parties to notify their agreements or conduct to CCCS for guidance or a decision.21 Where an agreement to which the section 34 prohibition applies has been notified, CCCS cannot impose a penalty in respect of any infringement of the section 34 prohibition, during the period beginning with the date of notification and ending on such date as may be specified in a notice given in writing to the applicant by CCCS on determination of the application.22 The date specified in the notice may not precede the date on which the notice is given.23 No such immunity exists for notifications in respect of conduct under the section 47 or 54 prohibitions. - 4.13 Provisional immunity only arises after the application for guidance or a decision has been made.
-Further information on such applications can be found in the CCCS Guidelines on Filing Notifications for Guidance or Decision with respect to the Section 34 Prohibition and Section 47 Prohibition 2016.
+- 4.126.12 The Act provides for parties to notify their agreements or conduct to CCCS for guidance or a decision.
+Where an agreement to which the section 34 prohibition applies has been notified, CCCS cannot impose a penalty in respect of any infringement of the section 34 prohibition, during the period beginning with the date of notification and ending on such date as may be specified in a notice given in writing to the applicant by CCCS on determination of the application.
+The date specified in the notice may not precede the date on which the notice is given.
+No such immunity exists for notifications in respect of conduct under the section 47 or 54 prohibitions. - 4.136.13 Provisional immunity only arises after the application for guidance or a decision has been made.
+Further information on such applications can be found

-21 Sections 42 and 49 of the Act.
+28 Sections 42 and 49 of the Act.

-22 Sections 43(4) and 44(3) of the Act.
+29 Sections 43(4) and 44(3) of the Act.

-23 Sections 43(5) and 44(4) of the Act.
+30 Sections 43(5) and 44(4) of the Act.